IgnisDa/ryot/docs/content/guides/exporting.md

 # Exporting

 Users can export their media history using the `/export` endpoint.
-We do not have a custom interface to perform exports, so you will have to do some steps manually.

 1. Login to your Ryot instance and go to the "Tokens" section in the "Settings" page.
 Generate a new application token.